mrbinky3000/responsive_carousel/README.md

 ##To Do List

 - Make it so that you can choose which touch events library you want to use.
-Right now it requires hammer.js, but lets say you preferr swipe.js.
+Right now it requires hammer.js, but lets say you prefer swipe.js.
 - Automatic slide show option.
 Should be easy enough.
 - get-able property with the currently left-most visible slide unit